Speech-Interaction-Technology-Aalto-U/itsp/Modelling/Non-negative_Matrix_and_Tensor_Factorization.md

 [speech enhancement](../Speech_enhancement.md) chapter of this document.

-For more information, see the Wikipedia article: [Non-negative matrix factorization](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization).
+For more information, see {cite}`vincent2018audio` or the Wikipedia article: [Non-negative matrix factorization](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization).